DhruvilPatel603/DhruvilPatel603/readme.md

 ### About Me

 Hello!
 I'm a final year B.Tech student at **Charusat University** with a deep passion for building intelligent and efficient applications.
-My journey into tech has led me to the fascinating world of Artificial Intelligence and Machine Learning, and I'm currently expanding my skill set into full-stack development with Node.js.
+My journey into tech has led me to the fascinating world of Artificial Intelligence and Machine Learning, and Backend Development.
 * 🌱 I’m currently learning and deepening my knowledge in **AI/ML and Node.js**.
 * 👯 I’m looking to collaborate on **innovative AI/ML projects or open-source web tools**.
 * 💬 Ask me about **Python, C++, foundational AI/ML concepts, and backend development**.